What is a Car Insurance Declaration Page?

 How can I obtain a copy of my auto insurance declaration page?

-To obtain a copy of your car insurance declarations page, request one from your insurance company through a customer service line.
-In some cases, you can access a copy of your policy online or via a mobile app.
+To obtain a copy of your car insurance declaration page, request one from your insurance company online or through their mobile app.
+Drivers who use

 What are the parts of a declaration page?